EricHugo/miComplete/README.rst

    --weights WEIGHTS   Specify a set of weights for the HMMs specified, (optional) --linkage           Specifies that the provided sequences should be used to calculate the weights of the provided HMMs --lenient           By default miComplete drops hits with too high bias or too low best domain score.
 This argument disables that behaivor, permitting any hit that meets the evalue requirements.
+   --no-linkage-cutoff  Disable cutoff fraction of the entire fasta which needs to be contained in a single contig in order to be included in linkage calculations.
+Disable this is likely to result in some erroneos calculations.
    --evalue EVALUE     Specify e-value cutoff to be used for completeness check, default=4e-10 --bias BIAS         Specify the bias cutoff as a fraction of score defined by hammer.
    --domain-cutoff     Specify the largest allowed difference between best domain evalue and protein evalue.